Veams/cli/docs/usage.md

 ### Command: generate

 The `generate` command generates a `blueprint` into your current project.
-This could be a component, container or store for a React App, a new Mock API endpoint or a Veams Component.
+This could be a component, container or store for a React App, a new Mock API endpoint or a `VEAMS` Component.

 It is up to you how the `blueprint` can look like.
 [You want to know more?](https://www.veams.org/docs/blueprints/)